$ oc get machinehealthcheck -n openshift-machine-api

 NAME STATUS ROLES AGE VERSION

-When updating your cluster, it is useful to understand how your update is progressing.
-While the oc adm upgrade
+When updating your cluster, the oc adm upgrade

-command returns limited information about the status of your update, this release introduces the oc adm upgrade status
+command returns limited information about the status of your update.
+The cluster administrator can use the oc adm upgrade status

-command as a Technology Preview feature.
-This command decouples status information from the oc adm upgrade
+command to decouple status information from the oc adm upgrade

-command and provides specific information regarding a cluster update, including the status of the control plane and worker node updates.
+command and return specific information regarding a cluster update, including the status of the control plane and worker node updates.
+Worker is also known as compute.

 The oc adm upgrade status

-command is read-only and will never alter any state in your cluster.
+command is read-only and does not alter any state in your cluster.

 The oc adm upgrade status